-You're elbow-deep in dough and your phone buzzes.
+Elbow-deep in dough, the phone buzzes.
 A customer wants to place an order for tomorrow.
-You wipe your hands, pick up the phone, write it down, and go back to what you were doing.
+Hands wiped, order written down, back to work.

 Twenty minutes later, another one.
 Then a phone call.
-Then a WhatsApp message asking if you got the order they sent last night.
+Then a WhatsApp message asking about the order sent last night.

-You started this business to bake.
-But somewhere along the way, you became a full-time order-taker who also bakes.
+Most wholesale bakery owners didn't start the business to take orders.
+But somewhere along the way, that's what the job becomes - a full-time order-taker who also bakes.

 You are the bottleneck